Tuesday, October 28, 2008

 Could I still be happy with a 13 Nagler?
 Sure.
 I guess.
 The Nag’s a fine eyepiece, but it would be a long time before I would be able get those mind-blowing Ethos visions outa my mind and be able to truly love a Nagler again.
 It wasn’t just that way with magnificent M22, either.
 One showpiece after another was as beautiful as the last in the 13: M13, M92, M17 and on and on.

 But that was the 13mm, and I’m sure y’all are tired of hearing me gush about it.
 What about the 8-mm?
 I had to wait to find out.
 My first evening at Chiefland started with a depressing number of clouds in the sky, segued into a truly inspirational sky tour with Mini-Beast and the 13mm, and descended into an unbroken morass of cloudy skies as the promised storm front began to push in around midnight.
 Didn’t I use the 8mm at all?
 I did, but poor seeing ahead of the storm did not allow it to shine in the 24-inch or in my 12.5-inch.
 No, I’d wait for good weather before seriously putting it through its paces.
 Surely I’d have the chance; I’d be at the site until the following Sunday.
-For Unk it was back to the Holiday Inn for a whiskey nightcap, those wacky UFO Hunters, and hopes for better skies Thursday night.
+For Unk it was back to the Holiday Inn for whiskey, those wacky UFO Hunters, and hopes for better skies Thursday night.

 As we went from clouds late Wednesday night to pretty-much torrential rain early Thursday morning, to leaden skies and occasional rain Thursday night, to more of the same all day Friday and Friday night, I admit I did begin to wonder whether I would get to try the 8mm at all this trip.
 The weekend was here, and other than those few hours Wednesday night I hadn't seen a blessed thing.